-- If you are a student on the MArch or the MA in Education, an assessment board can decide to give you a resubmission task for one 20-credit unit you have failed.
+5.5.3 If you are a student on the MArch, the PGCertHE, or the MA in Creative Education, an assessment board can decide to give you a resubmission task for one 20-credit unit you have failed.

 If you have more than 20 credits of work with Fails when the assessment board meets, the board will decide on your ability to progress based on your academic record.
-The board will decide: - to give you a resubmission task for the failed unit or units but only if it agrees that you can complete the work in the time allowed; or - to ask you to repeat as a first attempt the failed unit or units with attendance; or - to terminate your place on the course.
+The board will decide:

+- to give you a resubmission task for the failed unit or units but only if it agrees that you can complete the work in the time allowed; or - to ask you to repeat the failed unit or units with attendance; or - to terminate your place on the course.